Photos become route markers instead of loose camera-roll images.

 This is not just photo brightening.
-We place your photos back onto the Legacy Trail, estimate where each moment happened, and turn the ride into a map-aware story grid.
+We place your photos back onto the Legacy Trail, estimate where each moment happened, and turn the ride into a small share-ready route movie.

 A good edit should look like the day felt: clearer sky, lifted shadows, true greens, and no neon grass or fake HDR.

 No subscriptions.
-Start with a free grid today.
-Pro and Premium are the paid direction for captioned grids and short videos.
+Start with a free map story preview today.
+Pro and Premium are the paid direction for polished captions, social exports, and short videos.

 Payment checkout is not live yet.
 The free generator works now; Pro and Premium buttons currently measure interest and take you to upload a sample.
 Stripe or PayPal should be the next integration before charging users.